 - Humans, like all sexually reproducing beings, expend a lot of energy trying to find mates and pass on their genes.
 Why do most multicellular eukaryotes reproduce sexually, instead of just cloning themselves?

 For a group activity, there’s a Meiosis POGIL, but it’s not in the AP set of POGILS: it’s in the high school set.
 You can buy POGILS from Flinn Scientific.
 Note that this is one of a few POGILs from the high school set that I use, so you have to decide if it’s worth the investment (the AP Bio ones definitely are).

-In terms of labs, the one that’s recommended by the College board is the Sordaria lab. (the link goes to the College Board’s AP Bio lab manual).
-To understand the underlying biology (which can be fairly tricky and often misunderstood), please look at this page on my website.
+In terms of labs, the one that’s recommended by the College Board is the Sordaria lab. (the link goes to the College Board’s AP Bio lab manual: when you get there, search for “sordaria”).
+I have not done this lab for the last few years, and it seems to be receding from the curriculum.
+But if you’re up for it, not that the underlying biology of what happens during fungal spore formation, can be fairly tricky and is often misunderstood.
+Please look at this page on my website for an explanation.

 Depending on how comfortable you are working with fungi, you can breed the various strains together yourself, or you can buy pre-inoculated plates from companies like Carolina or Flinn.
 An even easier route is to just buy Sordaria cards, which are sold by Flinn.